Spin the Moose

 2. git remotes are pointers to other repos

-Finally we will build on that that to derive an understanding of how the git command-line tool works.
+Finally we will build on that that to derive an understanding of how some common git command-line tool works.

 1. git: staging and committing changes